 flexwise

 IT Craft’s client had two main goals for Flexwise: 1) develop a practical system to simplify the process of hiring nurses and 2) help nurses manage their work schedules to better suit their needs.
-And our client wanted to develop an MVP within a short period of time.
+Our client wanted to develop an MVP within a short period of time.
 IT Craft assigned a team of 11 professionals.

 The team included: